Who are the men that pick for scraps amongst the ruins at the end of history?

 Yeah, exactly.

-The Supreme Court, and for all the Supreme Court that I don't care about and I'd like to get rid of it, at least, you know, the left views that as like the authority.
+The Supreme Court, and for all the Supreme Court that I don't care about and I'd like to get rid of it, at least, you know, the left view that as like the authority.

-Kiyosh Dama was like, Well, the Supreme Court has come out and given a judgment, men are male, women are female, and that's the end of it.
+Men are male, women are female, and that's the end of it.

-Because for some reason I can't just take the win.
+Because for some reason, I can't just take the win.

 It's so bizarre.

-just the weirdest situation and so uh The woman we just heard was Vanessa Frake, the former prison governor.
+The woman we just heard was Vanessa Frake, the former prison governor.

-Was she trans that was next to him?
+The chap that was next to him.

 Yeah, she's not trans now, I don't think.